GPS-Canada/serverless-notification-service/README.md

   -TwilioKey "<KEY>" `
   -TwilioPhoneNo "<PHONE (include the country code)" `
 ```

+* make sure to run `az login` before running the script

 To deploy the Azure functions code, you can use the `publish.ps1` script in the `.deploy` folder (or push from your favorite IDE)